arec1b0/agentops-oss/README.md

 The AgentOps Collector uses API key authentication to secure trace ingestion and data access.

 #### 1. Generate a Secure Key
 We recommend using a 32-byte (64-character) hex string for high entropy.
-The system accepts any unique string, but weak keys are strongly discouraged.
+The system accepts any unique string (no minimum length is enforced), but weak keys are strongly discouraged.

 ```bash
 # Generate a random 32-byte key (64 hex characters)